colbywhite/aws-cf-monitor/README.md

 [![npm](https://img.shields.io/npm/dt/aws-cf-monitor.svg)](https://www.npmjs.com/package/aws-cf-monitor)
 [![npm](https://img.shields.io/npm/l/aws-cf-monitor.svg)](https://www.npmjs.com/package/aws-cf-monitor)

-A wrapper around the AWS CloudFormation Node API that monitors the progress of the CF commands while providing smart logging.
+A wrapper around the AWS CloudFormation Node API that monitors the progress of CF commands while providing smart logging.

 The AWS API handles CloudFormation commands asynchronously, meaning you make a request to create a stack and you then write a bunch of boilerplate code to poll and wait for the creation to finish.